 Since the cost of living and business is higher in remote areas, the Program provides additional assistance to organizations in remote areas.

-Consult the Canada Revenue Agency's list of locations included in prescribed zones to help determine your eligibility as an “organization in a remote area.”
+Canada Revenue Agency's list of locations included in prescribed zones to help determine your eligibility as an “organization in a remote area.”
 Your organization also qualifies if it is located 80 kilometres or more from the nearest established community with a population of at least 1,000 people.

 Summary of available funding